rhinocerose/eurorack-ForgeSeries/firmware-CLK/Readme.md

 1. Navigate to the selected output.
 Click the encoder to enter edit mode.
 2. Use the encoder to select the desired output level from 0 to 100% which corresponds to 0 to 5V.
 3. Click the encoder to exit edit mode.

-### Duty Cycle (pulse width)

-Duty cycle or width is the percentage of the pulse that remains high or low.
-The default value is 50% which means the pulse high cycle has the same lenght as the low cycle.
-The duty cycle can be set from 1 to 99% where 1% will generate a very short pulse and 99% a very long high pulse.

-The alternative waveforms generated by outputs 3 and 4 can also have their shape modified by the duty cycle parameter.
-For example, a 50% duty cycle in the triangle wave output will generate a perfect triangle wave, setting the duty cycle to 1% will generate a sawtooth wave and setting it to 100% will generate an inverted sawtooth wave.

 ### Output Waveform